Alix-debug/Python-Project-Facebook-Comments/README.md

 > - For the Prediction : Sklearn
 > - For the API : Flask

+Instruction :

+To run the project with git bash:
+1) go into Facebook_Comments_Project folder
+2) activate the virtual environment with $ cd Scripts then $ . activate
+3) return into Facebook_Comments_Project folder (cd ..)
+4) verify that all the packages were installed (if not: install flask, pandas, seaborn, matplotlib and the other modules with pip install command)

-You can run the Flask App by using git command : python MyFlaskApp.py in a git terminal. *[In the Facebook_Comments_Project folder]*
+Then you can run the Flask App by using git bash command: $ python MyFlaskApp.py in the terminal.

 ## Content of work delivered

 The project is composed by :
-- a Jupyter notebook and its HTML for more convienency.
+- a Jupyter notebook and its HTML for more convenience.
-*To see the html file correctly please go on https://htmlpreview.github.io  and enter the HTML URL of Facebook_Python_Project.cd Pr html*
+*To see the HTML file correctly please go on https://htmlpreview.github.io  and enter the HTML URL of Facebook_Python_Project.html > raw*
-- You will find a flask application as well name under MyFlaskApp.py
+- You will find a flask application  name under MyFlaskApp.py
-- The project report under pdf format
+- The project report under PDF format

 ## Project Description